bentoml/BentoML/docs/source/guides/security.rst

 ---------------

-To report a vulnerability, please do not share it publicly on GitHub nor the community slack channel.
+To report a vulnerability, please do not share it publicly on GitHub or the community slack channel.
 Instead, contact the BentoML team directly via email first: contact@bentoml.ai

 View the full BentoML security policy `here <https://github.com/bentoml/BentoML/security/policy>`_.